RBD

-RBD officially formed on October 30, 2004, and announced on August 15, 2008, through a press release, that they would disband on March 10, 2009.
-In September 2020 the band announced they would reunite through a virtual show in December, and their music was released on digital platforms the same month.
-Only four of the original members returned: Maite Perroni, Anahí, Christopher Von Uckermann and Christian Chavez.
-Almost three years later on January 19, 2023 they announced all members would get back together for a one-off tour with the exception of Alfonso Herrera.
+RBD officially formed on 30 October 2004, and announced on 15 August 2008, through a press release, that they would disband on 10 March 2009.
+In September 2020, the band announced they would reunite through a virtual show in December, and their music was released on digital platforms the same month.
+Four of the original members returned: Maite Perroni, Anahí, Christopher von Uckermann and Christian Chávez.
+Almost three years later, on 19 January 2023, they announced that all members would return for a one-off tour, titled Soy Rebelde Tour, with the exception of Alfonso Herrera.